Gangs targeting young people and their accounts to move money, gardaí warn

 Gardaí added because they have been working so closely with the banks to rapidly identify and close money mule accounts, and freeze the money in them, gangs are now often only using an account for one deposit or cash transfer.

-That has created the need by gangs to recruit large numbers of money mules to facilitate the financial side of their, mostly cyber-enabled, crimes.
+That has created the need for gangs to recruit large numbers of money mules to facilitate the financial side of their, mostly cyber-enabled, crimes.

 In one recent case investigated by the Garda, 53 people were identified as having acted as money mules with a total of €1.5 million transferred through their accounts, with 32 arrests to date.
-Of those arrested, 20 suspects were male and were aged from 16 to 38, with an average age of 21.
-The other 12 suspects arrested were female, ranging in age from 15 to 22 years, with an average age of 19.
+Of those arrested, 20 suspects were male and were aged 16-38, with an average age of 21.
+The other 12 suspects arrested were female, ranging in age 15-22, with an average age of 19.

 The majority of the suspects had never been in trouble with the Garda before, and evidence was uncovered of those people being targeted in schools and colleges or via social media and messaging apps.